dannynelson/guitar-quest/README.md

 - lessons checkout (and use credits)

 Eventually Features
+- normalize user fist name, last name and email
+- when to use mongo vs sql?
 - setup email
 - hide notifactions when clicking away
 - way to cancel subscription once subscribed